2019–20 Serie A: Impact of the COVID-19 pandemic on Serie A

 On 22 February 2020, Prime Minister of Italy, Giuseppe Conte, suspended all sporting events in the regions of Lombardy and Veneto, which included three Serie A matches in those regions, as well as one in Piedmont, that were to be played the following day, due to the COVID-19 pandemic in the country.
 The following week, six matches were initially to be played behind closed doors due to scare of the outbreak, however, all were later outright suspended.
 On 4 March, the government ruled that all sporting events in Italy would be played behind closed doors until 3 April.
 On 9 March, the government ruled that all sporting events in Italy be suspended until 3 April.
 Serie A did not resume play on this date, citing it will only resume once "health conditions allow it".
+Even there was considered the option of cancelling the championship.
 On 13 May, it was announced that team training would be resumed on 18 May, and on 18 May it was announced that Italian football would be suspended until 14 June.
 On 28 May, Italian Minister for Sport Vincenzo Spadafora announced that Serie A would resume starting 20 June.
 Protocol was established wherein the entire squad would be quarantined for 14 days if one member, player or staff, tests positive for COVID-19.
 On 18 June, Spadafora approved the softening of quarantine rules which allowed for the quarantining of only the individual who tests positive for COVID-19, whereas the rest of the squad will ramp up testing, including a rapid-response test the day before a match.